Training Spiking Neural Networks Using Lessons From Deep Learning: Training Spiking Neural Networks

 A recurrent system will constrain the weight to be shared across all steps: $W[0]=W[1]=\cdots=W$.
 Therefore, a change in $W[s]$ will have an equivalent effect on all other values of $W$, which suggests that $\partial W[s]/\partial W=1$, and \Cref{eq:bptt} simplifies to:

-Thankfully, gradients rarely need to be calculated by hand as most deep learning packages come with an automatic differentiation engine.
-Isolating the immediate influence at a single time step as in \Cref{fig:5}(c) makes it clear that we run into the spike non-differentiability problem in the term $\partial S/\partial U$.
+Isolating the immediate influence at a single time step as in \Cref{fig:5}(d) makes it clear that we run into the spike non-differentiability problem in the term $\partial S/\partial U \in \{0, \infty\}$.
+The act of thresholding the membrane potential is functionally equivalent to applying a shifted Heaviside operator, which is non-differentiable.

 The solution is actually quite simple.
 During the forward pass, as per usual, apply the Heaviside operator to $U[t]$ in order to determine whether the neuron spikes.
 But during the backward pass, substitute the Heaviside operator with a continuous function, $\tilde{S}$ (e.g., sigmoid).
-The derivative of the continuous function is used as a \textbf{}substitute $\partial S/\partial U \leftarrow \partial \tilde{S}/\partial U$, and is known as the surrogate gradient approach (\Cref{fig:5}(c)).
+The derivative of the continuous function is used as a \textbf{}substitute $\partial S/\partial U \leftarrow \partial \tilde{S}/\partial U$, and is known as the surrogate gradient approach (\Cref{fig:5}(d)).

-\textbf{Surrogate Gradients}
+\subsubsection{Surrogate Gradients}